Errol Flynn: Second World War

 Flynn became a naturalised American citizen on 14 August 1942.
 With the United States fully involved in the Second World War, he attempted to enlist in the armed services but failed the physical exam due to recurrent malaria (contracted in New Guinea), a heart murmur, various venereal diseases and latent pulmonary tuberculosis.
-Flynn was mocked by reporters and critics as a "draft dodger" but the studio refused to admit that their star, promoted for his physical beauty and athleticism, had been disqualified due to health problems.
+Flynn was mocked by reporters and critics as a "draft dodger" because the studio refused to admit that their star, promoted for his physical beauty and athleticism, had been disqualified due to health problems.

 Flynn started a new long-term relationship with a director when he teamed with Raoul Walsh in They Died with Their Boots On (1942), a biopic of George Armstrong Custer.
-De Havilland was his co-star in this, the last of 8 films they made together.
+De Havilland was his co-star in this, the last of eight films they made together.
 The movie grossed $2.55 million in the U.S. alone, making it Warner Bros.' second-biggest hit of 1942.
 Flynn's first World War II film was Desperate Journey (1942), directed by Walsh, in which he played an Australian for the first time.
 It was another big hit.

 The role of Gentleman Jim Corbett in Walsh's Gentleman Jim (1942) was one of Flynn's favourites.
 Warner Bros. purchased the rights to make a film of Corbett's life from his widow, Vera, specifically for their handsome, athletic and charming leading man.
-The movie bears little resemblance to the boxer's life, but the story was a crowd pleaser.
-Despite—or perhaps because of—its departure from reality, "Gentleman Jim" packed the theatres.
+The movie bears little resemblance to the boxer's life, but the story was a crowd-pleaser.
+Despite—or perhaps because of—its departure from reality, Gentleman Jim packed the theatres.
 According to Variety, it was the third Errol Flynn movie to gross at least $2 million for Warner Bros. in 1942.

 Flynn eagerly undertook extensive boxing training for this film, working with Buster Wiles and Mushy Callahan.
 Callahan's remembrances were documented in Charles Higham's Errol Flynn: The Untold Story.
 "Errol tended to use his right fist.
-I had to teach him to use his left and to move very fast on his feet...Luckily he had excellent footwork, he was dodgy, he could duck faster than anybody I saw.
+I had to teach him to use his left and to move very fast on his feet...Luckily, he had excellent footwork, he was dodgy, [and] he could duck faster than anybody I saw.
 And by the time I was through with him, he'd jab, jab, jab with his left like a veteran".